 Whether this resonates with you in a big way, or a small way, it is fascinating how our relationship with food can alter depending on how we feel or what mood we are in.
-We can all relate to this to some extent – the foods we find comfort in when we are feeling low or a bit down, or the foods we love to enjoy and celebrate when we are feeling happy, content, or excited – I can certainly relate to this – I have a definite, clear list of foods that I turn to when my mood is low, and an equally clear list of ‘go to’ choices which are my ‘I’m feeling good’ foods.
+We can all relate to this to some extent – the foods we find comfort in when we are feeling low or a bit down, or the foods we love to enjoy and celebrate when we are feeling happy, content, or excited – I have a definite, clear list of foods that I turn to when my mood is low, and an equally clear list of ‘go to’ choices which are my ‘I’m feeling good’ foods.

 It may not be as clear cut as this for you, but we can definitely all relate to this physical aspect of the relationship we have with the foods we eat – and it can be all too easy to focus on this physical relationship, because we can see it and we can feel it, and we can therefore acknowledge it as something that is associated with our feelings and emotions.